COMMON CAUSES OF PNEUMONIA IN SENIORS

 Pneumonia is a severe illness that can be caused by bacteria, fungi, or a virus.
 When it comes to treating this serious disease, time is of the essence.
 If you have a senior in your life who is experiencing symptoms of pneumonia, get them medical care promptly.

 If you’re looking for further support for you or a loved one, you may consider one of our Senior Living, Assisted Living, or Memory Care communities.
-The highly experienced and knowledgeable professionals at Frontier Management are here to offer support.
+The highly experienced and knowledgeable professionals at Frontier Senior Living are here to offer support.
 Contact us today for more information.